What is laser enucleation?

 If your prostate is over 80 millilitres, laser enucleation may be the best option for you, because it removes the whole adenoma.
 This type of surgery is also a good option for men with smaller prostates.

 Laser enucleation is suitable for men who take blood-thinning medication for other conditions.
 It is important to discuss your individual situation with your doctor.

 How is laser enucleation of the prostate performed?

-For laser enucleation you will receive general, spinal, or intravenous anaesthesia.
+For laser enucleation, you will receive general, spinal, or intravenous anaesthesia.
 Once you are under anaesthesia, the doctor uses a laser resectoscope to enter your bladder through the urethra without making an incision in your lower abdomen (Fig. 1).
 The resectoscope has a small camera through which the doctor can see the prostate.

-During laser enucleation the doctor uses the laser to cut prostate tissue, and in this way the whole prostate can be treated (Fig. 2).
+During laser enucleation, the doctor uses the laser to cut prostate tissue, and in this way, the whole prostate can be treated (Fig. 2).
 The doctor then uses an instrument known as morcellator to flush the cut tissue out of your body through the bladder and the urethra.

-After the operation a urinary catheter is placed in your bladder to drain urine.
-It is also used to continuously flush your bladder and urethra with sterile solution to prevent blood clots.
+After the operation, a urinary catheter is placed in your bladder to drain urine.
+It is also used to continuously flush your bladder and urethra with a sterile solution to prevent blood clots.
 You will need the catheter for some days until the urethra is healed and you can urinate on your own.

 How do I prepare for the procedure?

 Your doctor will advise you in detail about how to prepare for the procedure.
 You must not eat, drink, or smoke for 6 hours before surgery to prepare for the anaesthesia.
 If you are taking any prescribed medication, discuss it with your doctor.
 You may need to stop taking it before surgery.